Bl4ky113/coursera_go_oop/notes.md

 Then the basic error handling would be checking if the error is NIL, and if it isn't is, we have to handle it acordingly, mainly only printing it and see what the hell happend.

+## Final

+It was a good course, nothing more to say